Washington State Department of Archaeology and Historic Preservation: History

 Washington's State Historic Preservation Office was first created by Washington State Bill 363 in 1967.
 Within a year, the State Advisory Board convened for the first time, and it was staffed by the State Parks Department.
 Funding for the program was not secured until 1973, and coincided with the creation of the Washington Heritage Register.
 In 1975, the first Washington SHPO was appointed.
 The office bounced around for a time, cycling between independent agency and housed within another state agency.
-Most recently, DAHP became an independent agency after leaving the Washington State Department of Community, Trade and Economic Development (now the Washington State Department of Commerce, formerly the Department of Community Development and the Department of Trade and Economic Development) as the Office of Archaeology and Historic Preservation.
+The Washington State Department of Archaeology and Historic Preservation (DAHP) was established in 2005 as an independent state agency after being separated from the former Office of Archaeology and Historic Preservation, which had previously been part of the Department of Community, Trade and Economic Development.
+The change was enacted through revisions to Chapter 27.34 of the Revised Code of Washington, which outlines the state’s responsibilities for protecting archaeological resources, historic buildings, and cultural heritage sites.

 DAHP was made into a state agency by the Washington State HB 1706-2005, and was codified into the Revised Code of Washington, 43.334.

+DAHP was created to centralize statewide historic preservation efforts, streamline compliance with federal and state cultural resource laws, and strengthen coordination with tribal governments, local jurisdictions, and federal agencies.
+Since its formation, the agency has expanded its responsibilities to include managing the Washington Information System for Architectural & Archaeological Records Data (WISAARD), reviewing historic-property nominations, and overseeing both the Washington Heritage Register and the Heritage Barn Register.